 In the US context there is an outsized influence of Protestant Christian identity in blocking efforts to protect LGBTQ citizens from discrimination.
 Supreme Court justices are fully aware of this and the fact that the current majority on the Court refuses to clearly affirm the rights of LGBTQ is a moral, political, and legal failing.
 One political effect of this verdict is to provide support for the false claim that we need to choose between respect for religious freedom and LGBTQ rights.

 Recent arguments claiming that Employment Division is an outlier are misleading when we evaluate legal practice from the standpoint of common prejudices that are expressed through Protestant Christian supremacy.
 Trump and Masterpiece illustrate how law gravitates towards maintaining rather than dismantling privileges for the dominant identity.
 In a 2021 verdict—Fulton—the Court upheld an adoption agency’s legal right to refuse to place children in homes with same-sex partners.
 Given Masterpiece and current interpretations of the free-exercise clause that verdict is no surprise.
-However, Justice Alito, Gorsuch, and Thomas wrote a 77 page concurring opinion dedicated almost entirely to excoriating Smith.
-On the surface this could be construed as nothing more than clear evidence that some Justices think Smith is an anomaly that should be overturned.
+However, Justice Alito, Gorsuch, and Thomas wrote a 77 page concurring opinion dedicated almost entirely to excoriating Employment Division On the surface this could be construed as nothing more than clear evidence that some Justices think Employment Division is an anomaly that should be overturned.
 However, how religious freedom is interpreted to align most closely with Protestant Christian identity is never mentioned, and the expressive harms and inequalities in opportunity for LGBTQ are mostly ignored.
 In their critical analysis of Masterpiece Gillman and Chemerinsky note, “[t]he most important question is whether there is evidence that the…[state of Colorado’s] anti-discrimination law was motivated by religious animus, and…there is no evidence of that.”
 Even granting that the Court will not take the lead, as it might on 14th Amendment grounds, in protecting citizens from prejudices that stem from the dominant religious identity in America, the almost total silence on the effects of accommodations for religious citizens who want to discriminate against LGBTQ citizens is striking.
 Smith, Masterpiece, and Fulton share a common feature: their verdicts downplay the legitimate claims of weaker agents.
 Overturning Smith would count as a positive step.
 Yet the fact that the current Justices who are most vocal on that point also favor permitting discrimination against LGBTQ citizens on under a cover of support for religious liberty is cause for significant concern.

 One factor that is likely impactful in verdicts such as Masterpiece and Fulton is a conservative critique of rights that has found its way into legal practice.
 Sunstein—who criticizes this development—formulates this critique of rights as resting on the principle, “People who insist on their rights too infrequently explore what it is right to do.”
 Sunstein cites Clarence Thomas as a proponent of this view.
 Demands for rights are construed as a cover for not taking personal responsibility.
 In the US context this way of invoking personal responsibility to block rights claims is especially common in the areas of economic and racial justice.
 The downplaying of LGBTQ rights claims is another manifestation of this.